sutta » mn » Majjhima Nikāya 91

 Suvaṇṇavaṇṇo kho pana so bhavaṁ gotamo kañcanasannibhattaco …

-He is gold colored; his skin has a golden sheen.
+He is golden colored; his skin shines like lustrous gold.

 Sukhumacchavi kho pana so bhavaṁ gotamo.
 Sukhumattā chaviyā rajojallaṁ kāye na upalimpati …